zwbetz-gh/zwbetz/content/blog/add-a-git-commit-hook-to-run-prettier-on-only-staged-files-in-a-nodejs-project/index.md

 ---
-title: "Add a git commit hook to run Prettier on only staged files in a NodeJS project"
+title: "Add a Git Commit Hook to Run Prettier on Only Staged Files in a NodeJS Project"
 date: 2020-09-16T20:45:10-05:00
 toc: true
 ---